KeyboardKit/website/pages/pro.md

 KeyboardKit Pro unlocks locale-specific features, including localized system keyboards, input sets and callout actions.

-This means that with KeyboardKit Pro, you can create a complete system keyboard in any locale that your license includes, with a single line of code.
+This means that with KeyboardKit Pro, you can create a system keyboard in any locale that your license includes with a single line of code.

 ### Local autocomplete

 KeyboardKit Pro unlocks a local autocomplete engine that provides suggestions as the user types.

-The local autocomplete engine is currently not predictable and can not predict new words based on previously typed text.
+This engine is currently not predictable.

 Have a look at the demo app in the [GitHub repository]({{site.github_repo}}) to see local autocomplete in action.

 ### Remote autocomplete

-KeyboardKit Pro unlocks a remote autocomplete engine that lets you connect your keyboard to a remote web API or web service.
+KeyboardKit Pro unlocks a remote autocomplete engine that lets you connect your keyboard to any remote autocomplete API or web service.

-Remote autocomplete makes it possible to provide more powerful suggestions and predictions and also makes it possible to adjust the behavior without having to ship new versions of the app.
+Remote autocomplete makes it possible to provide more powerful suggestions and makes it possible to adjust the autocomplete without having to ship new versions of the app.

-Remote autocomplete requires full access and an Internet connection, so it may be a good idea to combine local and remote autocomplete whenever possible.

 ### Additional Views